seL4/docs/processes/rfc-process.md

 Technical Steering Committee of the seL4 Foundation will make a decision on the RFC.

-The Steering Committee will either approve, postpone, defer, require changes, or reject the RFC.
+The Steering Committee will either give stage 1 approval, fully approve, postpone, defer, require changes, or reject the RFC.
 When this occurs, a _disposition_ will be added to the RFC outlining the reason for the particular ruling.
 If the discussion of an RFC has been particularly long, a summary comment will be made on the RFC before the given ruling is made.

 #### Postponement of an RFC